travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ## Node.JS images

-[nvm](https://github.com/creationix/nvm#installation) is installed and we pre-install at least two of the latest point releases such as `6.9.4` and `7.4.0`.
-Any versions that are not pre-installed will be dynamically installed by `nvm`.
+[nvm](https://github.com/creationix/nvm) is installed and we pre-install at least two of the latest point releases such as `6.9.4` and `7.4.0`.

+You can specify other versions which will be dynamically installed using `nvm`.

 ## Go images